To land a data analytics role, your resume must spotlight technical expertise, measurable business outcomes, and persuasive data storytelling.

 Why this CV works

-- Combining marketing and data analysis requires a lot of skill, and we know it can be hard to convey all your credentials on your marketing data analysis CV.
+- Combining marketing and data analysis requires a lot of skill, and we know it can be hard to convey all your credentials on your marketing data analysis resume.
 That’s where you can include relevant certification to do the talking for you.
+For instance, if you’ve completed a Professional Certified Marketer (PCM) certification, it’s clear you understand the nuances required to be a marketing professional.

-See more marketing data analysis CVs >
+See more marketing data analysis resumes >

 Why this CV works